 "Despite being a concrete thing, oil animates and enables all manner of abstract categories, including freedom, mobility, growth, entrepreneurship, and the future in an essential way—an insight that recent cultural criticism is beginning to use to interrogate the energy-demanding structures and categories of modernity."

 Oil has fundamentally shaped the modern advertising media landscape in America, with some of the most ambitious and simultaneously deceptive marketing material coming from petroleum and automobile companies.
 These businesses’ financial and manufacturing models have largely relied on the extraction and production of oil, a dependence that, while profitable, has heavily deleterious environmental consequences that are not sustainable long-term.
 As Imre Szeman, influential Canadian scholar in the field of energy humanities, explains, "For the claims, counterclaims, and rhetorical appeals of [oil] industry to function, they need to be seen as more than simply advocacy on the part of parties interested in profit at whatever cost to the planet.
 Industry groups have made a point of widely advertising their efforts to...act as responsible stewards of the environment."

-I have also made advertisements that take more creative liberty in how they reflect the sinister ambitions of these businesses.
-For example, the last Shell spread uses a pun to detail how Shell, when they were obtaining an offshore oil drilling exploration license from the Nigerian government, knowingly paid money not to the government but instead to a holding company owned by corrupt former oil minister Dan Etete.
-Additionally, the final spread looks to the future of Big Tech’s involvement in Big Oil.
-Microsoft has lately been hypocritically providing Chevron with its machine learning software tools to aid the latter in more efficiently fracking for oil, despite the former’s claimed commitment to environmentalism.
+The next spread ridicules how Shell, while obtaining an offshore oil drilling exploration license in Nigeria, knowingly paid money not to the Nigerian government but instead to corrupt former oil minister Dan Etete.
+The final spread looks to the future of Big Tech’s involvement in Big Oil.
+Microsoft has ironically provided Chevron with its machine learning software tools to aid the latter in more efficiently fracking for oil, despite the former’s claimed commitment to environmentalism.